oktadev/okta-blog/_source/_posts/2022-01-24-okta-cli-completion.md

 {% img blog/okta-cli-completion/git-commands.jpg alt:"Git command autocompletions in Fig" width:"800" %}{: .center-image }

 It's a cool way to reinforce remembering Git command-line operations.
-But most of us use Git on a daily basis, so we probably have a good command... of our Git commands. 😳 Hilarious pun aside, the branch names in the context menu are pretty helpful.
+But most of us use Git on a daily basis, so we probably have a good command... of our Git commands. 😳 Hilarious pun aside, the branch names in the context menu are pretty darn helpful.

 ## Boosting the power of Okta CLI